Rock Radio Heaven (R)

 Also known as: Shotgun Tom, Big Tom Rivers (he stood six feet, eight inches according to the book Los Angeles Radio People).
 His real name was Thomas Neil Loughridge.

-Stations worked at: WNBY Newberry, Mich., WIDG St. Ignace, Mich., WVIC Lansing, Mich., WKNR Detroit, CHUM (several times), CFTR, CKFM, CJEZ, CFYI Toronto, CKLW Windsor, Ont., WIBG Philadelphia, KIQQ Los Angeles, KFRC, KYA San Francisco (both stations as Mike Rivers), KFQD Anchorage, Alaska, CKRA Edmonton, CHWO Oakville, Ont.
+Stations worked at: WNBY Newberry, Michigan, WIDG St. Ignace, Michigan, WVIC Lansing, Michigan, WKNR Detroit, CHUM (several times), CFTR, CKFM, CJEZ, CFYI Toronto, CKLW Windsor, Ontario, WIBG Philadelphia, KIQQ Los Angeles, KFRC, KYA San Francisco (both stations as Mike Rivers), KFQD Anchorage, Alaska, CKRA Edmonton, CHWO Oakville, Ontario

 Notes: Rivers is perhaps best known for his years at CHUM, where he did several tours of duty.
-Some special rememberances of Tom are gathered here.
+Some special remembrances of Tom are gathered here.

 SCOTT ROBBINS